Common Power Query errors & how to fix them

 Syntax Error in the Preview Window

-In our example above, the error is that we have used a data type of tet, which is invalid.
+In our example above, the error is that we have used a data type of tet, which is invalid, it should be text.

-Where there are multiple errors in the code, we may need to go through several rounds of error fixing as the error message will only show one error at a time.
+Where there are multiple errors in the code, we may need to go through several rounds of bug fixing as the error message will only show one error at a time.

 Formula.Firewall error